Bias in the tensor-to-scalar ratio from self-interacting dark radiation: Introduction

-The current experimental landscape of CMB polarization includes imaging telescopes such as CLASS \cite{2022ApJ...926...33D}, ACT \cite{2025arXiv250314452L}, and SPT-3G \cite{2021PhRvD.104b2003D}, which are already delivering high-quality data.
+The current experimental landscape of CMB polarization includes imaging telescopes such as BICEP/Keck \cite{Hui2018,bicepkeck}, CLASS \cite{2022ApJ...926...33D}, ACT \cite{2025arXiv250314452L}, and SPT-3G \cite{2021PhRvD.104b2003D}, which are already delivering high-quality with the most stringent constraint on the tensor-to-scalar ratio to date $r < 0.032$ at 95\% CL by BICEP/Keck and Planck PR4 \cite{Tristram_2022,bicepkeck}.
 QUBIC \cite{QUBICI,QUBICII}, as the first bolometric interferometer telescope, provides a complementary approach to these measurements.
-Upcoming experiments, such as the \textit{Simons Observatory} (SO) and the \textit{LiteBIRD} satellite, are designed to reach sensitivities to primordial $B$-modes at the level of $r \sim 10^{-3}$.
-SO will deploy three Small Aperture Telescopes (SATs) and one Large Aperture Telescope (LAT) in the Atacama Desert, with a total of nearly 60,000 TES bolometers spanning six frequencies from 27 to 280\,GHz \cite{Ade2019}.
+Upcoming experiments, such as \textit{The Simons Observatory} (SO) and the \textit{LiteBIRD} satellite, are designed to reach sensitivities to primordial $B$-modes at the level of $r \sim 10^{-3}$.
+SO will deploy three Small Aperture Telescopes (SATs) and one Large Aperture Telescope (LAT) in the Atacama Desert, with a total of nearly 60,000 TES bolometers spanning six frequencies from 27 to 280\,GHz \cite{Ade2019,so_2025}.
 The SATs will survey approximately 10\% of the sky with a projected white noise level of $2\,\mu{\rm K}$-arcmin in combined 93/145\,GHz bands, enabling a constraint on the tensor-to-scalar ratio with an expected sensitivity of $\sigma(r)\simeq 0.003$.
 The LAT will cover about 40\% of the sky with arcminute resolution and $6\,\mu{\rm K}$-arcmin noise in the same bands.
-Complementing these ground-based measurements, LiteBIRD (scheduled for launch to L2 around 2032) will perform a full-sky survey over three years with 15 frequency bands between 34 and 448\,GHz.
-Its typical angular resolution is $\sim 0.5^\circ$ at 100\,GHz, with a target sensitivity of $2.2\,\mu{\rm K}$-arcmin in polarization, designed to achieve $\delta r \simeq 0.001$ including systematic uncertainties \cite{Allys2022}.
-Together, the deep and high-resolution observations of SO and the all-sky coverage and systematic control of LiteBIRD will provide a decisive test of inflationary models.
-Beyond SO and LiteBIRD, the Probe of Inflation and Cosmic Origins (PICO) is a NASA probe-class mission concept designed to map the full sky with unprecedented sensitivity ($0.65\,\mu{\rm K}$-arcmin) across 21–799\,GHz, enabling constraints on inflationary physics, neutrino masses, structure formation, and Galactic foregrounds \cite{2018SPIE10698E..46Y,Hanany2019}.
+Complementing these ground-based measurements, \textit{LiteBIRD} (scheduled for launch to L2 around 2032) will perform a full-sky survey over three years with 15 frequency bands between 34 and 448\,GHz.
+Its typical angular resolution is $\sim 0.5^\circ$ at 100\,GHz, with a target sensitivity of $2.2\,\mu{\rm K}$-arcmin in polarization, designed to achieve $\delta r \simeq 0.001$ including systematic uncertainties \cite{Allys2022,giardiello_requirements_2025}.
+Together, the deep and high-resolution observations of SO and the all-sky coverage and systematic control of \textit{LiteBIRD} will provide a decisive test of inflationary models.
+Beyond SO and \textit{LiteBIRD}, the Probe of Inflation and Cosmic Origins (PICO) is a NASA probe-class mission concept designed to map the full sky with an unprecedented sensitivity of $0.61\,\mu{\rm K}$-arcmin across 21–799\,GHz, enabling constraints on inflationary physics, neutrino masses, structure formation, and Galactic foregrounds \cite{2018SPIE10698E..46Y,Hanany2019,Aurlien_2023}.

 Given these experimental goals, even modest systematic shifts in $r$ arising from unmodeled physics could affect the interpretation of any claimed detection.
 We therefore map the parameter space $(\Delta N_{\rm eff},\lambda)$ and identify the regions where DR self-interactions should be included in analysis pipelines to avoid biased inferences of primordial GW.